 - Balsamic vinegar

 - Preheat oven to 375 degrees.
 Cut each prosciutto slice in half.
 Place one half in each cup of a muffin tin.
-Bake until fat turns golden, about 15 minutes.
+Bake until the fat turns golden, about 15 minutes.
 Using a fork, immediately transfer to a paper towel to drain; cool completely.
 In a small bowl, combine pomegranate seeds, persimmon, goat cheese, and arugula and drizzle with about 2 tsp of olive oil and a tsp of vinegar.
 Place about a tablespoon of mixture in each cup just before serving.